Chicago Receives 40 State Troopers to Combat Crime

-From Chicagoland‘s Lee McCollum Jr. being shot in a drive-by to 46 people being shot during one weekend in July, the city colloquially now known as Chiraq is infamous for its gun and gang violence.
+From Chicagoland‘s Lee McCollum Jr. being shot in a drive-by to 46 people being shot during one weekend in July, Chicago, colloquially now known as Chiraq, is infamous for its gun and gang violence.
 In a meeting with Chicago Police Superintendent Garry F. McCarthy and community leaders, Chicago Mayor Rahm Emanuel indignantly explained that the city’s kids “only get heard when there is a shot, be it a basketball shot or a bullet shot.”
 But some people may actually be listening.

 But will this be enough?

 Though it’s easy to blame those who are committing the crimes, many of the troubles can be attributed to state officials’ negligence of the area as well.
 McCarthy blamed the state’s “lax gun laws,” before he removed 150 officers from their administrative jobs and sent them to the streets.

 As of June 29, 880 shootings had been recorded— a rate of about five shootings per day.
 This surge of police protection is long overdue.